conan-io/docs/uploading_packages/remotes.rst

 .. pull-quote::

-    Created by conan developers, it should be considered as an incubator to mature packages before contacting authors or including them in
+    Created by Conan developers, it should be considered as an incubator to mature packages before contacting authors or including them in
     `conan-center`_.
 This repository contains work-in-progress packages that may still not work and may not be fully featured.

     Use the following command to add this remote to Conan: